GhostAtom/langgraph-factory-workspace/implementation_task.md

    - [ ] Dependencies installation: Verify all necessary dependencies are installed.

 2. **Core Development**
-   - [ ] Implement `/status` endpoint: Create a new endpoint that calculates and returns the system uptime.
+   - [ ] Implement the `/status` endpoint in the application.
-   - [ ] Integrate uptime calculation: Use system libraries or tools to accurately calculate uptime.
+   - [ ] Retrieve system uptime using appropriate system calls or libraries.
-   - [ ] Format response: Ensure the response is in a readable and consistent format (e.g., JSON).
+   - [ ] Format the uptime data into a JSON response.

 3. **Testing & Quality**
-   - [ ] Unit tests: Write tests to verify the uptime calculation and endpoint response.
+   - [ ] Unit tests: Write tests to verify the endpoint returns the correct uptime.
    - [ ] Integration tests: Ensure the endpoint integrates correctly with the existing system.
-   - [ ] Code review: Conduct a thorough review to ensure code quality and adherence to standards.
+   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Update the build process to include the new endpoint.
+   - [ ] Build process: Ensure the application builds successfully with the new endpoint.
-   - [ ] Deployment pipeline: Ensure the deployment pipeline is configured to deploy the changes.
+   - [ ] Deployment pipeline: Update the deployment pipeline to include the new feature.
-   - [ ] Monitoring setup: Implement monitoring for the new endpoint to track its usage and performance.
+   - [ ] Monitoring setup: Add monitoring for the new endpoint to track its usage and performance.

 ## Test Cases
-- **Test Case 1**: Request to `/status` endpoint - Expected: Returns uptime in seconds.
+- **Test Case 1**: Request to `/status` endpoint - Expected: Returns JSON with uptime in seconds.
-- **Test Case 2**: System uptime calculation - Expected: Correctly calculates uptime from system start.
+- **Test Case 2**: System uptime is accurately reflected after a known period - Expected: Uptime matches the expected duration.
-- **Test Case 3**: Response format - Expected: Returns a JSON object with uptime information.
+- **Test Case 3**: Endpoint handles concurrent requests - Expected: Consistent and correct uptime response.

 ## Acceptance Criteria
-- [ ] The `/status` endpoint is accessible and returns the system uptime.
+- [ ] The `/status` endpoint is accessible and returns a JSON object.
-- [ ] The uptime is calculated accurately and reflects the system's actual uptime.
+- [ ] The JSON object includes a field for uptime in seconds.
-- [ ] The response is formatted as a JSON object with a key for uptime.
+- [ ] The endpoint is performant and handles multiple requests efficiently.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express.js (or relevant framework)
+- **Technology Stack**: Node.js, Express (or relevant framework), System libraries for uptime retrieval.
-- **Performance**: Endpoint should respond within 100ms under normal load.
+- **Performance**: The endpoint should respond within 200ms under normal load.
 - **Security**: Ensure the endpoint does not expose sensitive information.
-- **Scalability**: Endpoint should handle concurrent requests efficiently.
+- **Scalability**: The endpoint should handle increased load without degradation in performance.

 ## Risk Assessment
-- **High Risk**: Incorrect uptime calculation - Mitigation: Use reliable system libraries for uptime.
+- **High Risk**: None identified.
-- **Medium Risk**: Endpoint performance issues - Mitigation: Optimize code and test under load.
+- **Medium Risk**: Incorrect uptime calculation due to system call issues - Mitigation: Use well-tested libraries for uptime retrieval.
-- **Low Risk**: Deployment issues - Mitigation: Test deployment in a staging environment first.
+- **Low Risk**: Minor performance impact - Mitigation: Monitor and optimize as necessary.

 ## Timeline
 - **Phase 1**: 1 day - Setup & Preparation